Gruntfuggly/activitusbar/README.md

 ### Keybindings

-You may want to override the default keybindings in order to use them with activitusbar:
+You may want to override the default keybindings in order to use them with activitusbar.
+This will also allow the highlighted icon to stay in sync if you use keyboard shortcuts to change view.

+*Note: You may also have to disable the default keyboard bindings.*

 ```json
 {